-Land management practices on the JWGPP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
-The property is currently being used to grow alfalfa and other row and grain crops such as beans, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
+Land management practices on the MWGRP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
+The property is currently being used to grow winter wheat and tomatoes, and has historically been used to grow cucumbers and alfalfa.
 Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).